La Chica de Rojo

-La Chica de Rojo is the debut studio album by Chilean and Mexican singer Monserrat Bustamante (later known as Mon Laferte), released on 12 July 2003 through Warner Music Chile.
+La Chica de Rojo is the debut studio album by Chilean Mexican singer-songwriter Mon Laferte, released on 12 July 2003 through Warner Music Chile.
 Some of the hits included in the album are: "Corazón Bandido", "Yo sin tu amor", "Dos locos" and "Maldita Ignorancia".
 The album was number one in Chile and was certified Platinum + Gold in Chile just a month after its release.

 Background

 The album was released due to the TV series Rojo: Fama Contrafama, which was intended to satisfy her followers with these cover songs.
 La Chica de Rojo raised Bustamante popularity throughout Chile, reaching number one in albums sales in Chile and being certified Platinum + Gold in Chile just a month after its release.